A7medSabri/FinalProject/README.md

 Freelance platforms enable remote service offerings and have grown with the rise of remote work.
 They enhance flexibility, communication, and work-life balance.
 Machine learning is increasingly used to manage projects and match freelancers to jobs, boosting success in the evolving digital marketplace.

-## Motivation

-Freelance platforms connect freelancers and clients but face issues such as quality control, trust, and security.
-They empower individuals to work on their own terms while allowing employers to access global talent.

 ## Problem Description